Home > Winter > Skiing

 Mid-Tier

-If you spend a bit more time on the slopes, you might consider investing in a higher price point for more specialized and detailed jackets like the lightweight and durable Patagonia Women’s SnowDrifter Jacket ($449), which is an excellent piece for in-bounds or backcountry days.
+If you spend more time on the slopes, you might consider investing in a higher price point for more specialized and detailed jackets like the lightweight and durable Patagonia Women’s SnowDrifter Jacket ($449), which is an excellent piece for in-bounds or backcountry days.
 You’ll see greater waterproofness and breathability at 20K/20K, as well as a more ergonomic fit and supple yet durable fabric.
 The hood on that jacket is also very articulated and one of our favorites.

 This pool includes jackets like the Rab Women’s Khroma Diffuse GORE-TEX Jacket ($525) and Outdoor Research Women’s Skytour AscentShell Jacket ($429), both of which are among the favorites we’ve ever worn.
 These pieces are all built supremely well and with performance in mind while having an excellent fit.
 The Rossignol Rallybird is both durable and stylish ($425).